TeeBee17/engineering-portfolio/README.md

  </a>
 ---

-### 17)Index Freshness + Incremental Updates (CDC + Replay + Lag Monitoring): a This repo demonstrates a production-style pattern:
+### 17)Index Freshness + Incremental Updates (CDC + Replay + Lag Monitoring)
-Source DB (truth) + CDC event log with monotonically increasing offsets Incremental indexer that consumes CDC and updates an index idempotently Replay/backfill tooling
+This repo demonstrates a production-style pattern: Source DB (truth) + CDC event log with monotonically increasing offsets;
-Freshness monitoring (lag) + health API
+Incremental indexer that consumes CDC and updates an index idempotently; Replay/backfill tooling; Freshness monitoring (lag) + health API

 Focus: Real Time updates, reduces potential of stale updates

 Use Case: A customer support agent creates a new Case or updates a ticket, and the AI agent needs to “see” it immediately.
-Enables real-time use cases like:
-“Summarize what happened in the last 10 minutes”
-“Find similar incidents right now”
+Enables real-time use cases like: “Summarize what happened in the last 10 minutes” or “Find similar incidents right now”

 Why it matters: Without incremental updates, AI answers are stale; Full rebuilds are too slow + expensive